 Who is Bethanie?

-Bethanie Hamlett Tucker, Ed.D. of North Carolina has been a professional educator since 1972.
-She has served in a number of critical teaching and program leadership roles at the elementary school level and is currently a professor of education at Averett University in Danville, Virginia.
+Bethanie Hamlett Tucker, Ed.D. of Danville, Virginia, has been a professional educator since 1972.
+She has served in a number of critical teaching and program leadership roles at the elementary school level and is currently a professor of education at Averett University in Danville.
 Through aha!
-Process, Bethanie provides training and consulting services for Tucker Signing Strategies for Reading, Understanding and Engaging Under-Resourced College Students, Emotional Poverty, A Framework for Understanding Poverty, Research-Based Strategies, Motivation, Ready for College, Ready for Careers.
+Process, Bethanie provides training and consulting services for Tucker Signing Strategies for Reading, Understanding and Engaging Under-Resourced College Students, Emotional Poverty, A Framework for Understanding Poverty, Research-Based Strategies, Motivation, and Ready for College, Ready for Careers.
 An experienced consultant and author, Bethanie has been with aha!
 Process since 2000.

-- Ed.D. in Ed.
-Leadership, University of Virginia
+- Doctor of Education in Educational Leadership, University of Virginia

 - Master of Education, University of Virginia